 The order of promises within one of the above types follows their top-down

-ordering within the bundle itself.
+last one will override the first one.
 The order may be overridden by making a

 promise depend on a class that is set by another promise, or by using the

 depends_on attribute in the promise.